What Is Website ADA Compliance & Why Is It Important?

 While this level of regulation would not apply to a small business website or app, the case does go to show that government agencies are strictly enforcing ADA compliancy more than ever before.

-If you do operate a small business website, employ 15 people or more and operate a minimum of 20 weeks out of the year, you will need to make sure your site is compliant with ADA regulations to avoid legal ramifications.
+If you do operate a small business website, employ 15 people or more and operate a minimum of 20 weeks out of the year, you will need to make sure your site is compliant with ADA regulations.